 When the prophet and President of the Church dies, the most senior apostle (by length of service, not age) becomes the new prophet.
 When there is a vacancy in the Quorum of the Twelve Apostles, the prophet chooses a new person to serve, through inspiration from God.

-Other positions of responsibility in the Church— what we refer to as “callings”—at a regional and local level are also chosen through inspiration from God.
+Other positions of responsibility in the Church—what we refer to as “callings”—at a regional and local level are also chosen through inspiration from God.
 For example, the bishop leading a congregation might pray and feel inspired to ask a specific woman to lead the women’s organization known as the Relief Society.
-She, in turn, will pray for direction about who should assist her as counselors, secretaries, teachers, and in other roles.
+She, in turn, will pray for direction about who should assist her as counselors, as secretaries, as teachers, and in other roles.

 Yes!
 We believe the Bible is the word of God.
 We regularly study it in our homes and at church, and we try to live by its teachings.
 We believe the Old Testament and New Testament work together with the Book of Mormon, which is another testament of Jesus Christ, to act as a witness of Jesus and give us a more complete understanding of God’s plan.